Awards and Honors

-In 2013 we received a four-year re-designation, following our original recognition in 2008 as a Magnet organization for excellence in nursing services.
+In 2018, we received a four-year redesignation as a Magnet hospital for excellence in nursing services, following our original recognition in 2008 and again in 2013.
 Magnet hospitals go through a rigorous re-designation process every four years.

 Beacon Award for Excellence

-Our Pediatric Intensive Care Unit (PICU) was granted the Beacon Award for Excellence in 2015 from the American Association of Critical Care Nurses.
-For nurses, the Beacon award signifies a positive and supportive work environment with greater collaboration between colleagues and leaders, higher morale and lower turnover.
+In 2015, our Pediatric Intensive Care Unit (PICU) was granted the Beacon Award for Excellence by the American Association of Critical Care Nurses, followed by our Cardiac Intensive Care Unit (CICU) in 2018, and our Neonatal Intensive Care Unit (NICU) in 2020.
+For nurses, the Beacon Award signifies a positive and supportive work environment with greater collaboration between colleagues and leaders, higher morale and lower turnover.
 Applicants are judged in the areas of leadership, appropriate staffing, use of evidence-based practices, outcome measurement, effective communication and a focus on learning and development of nursing staff.

 ELSO Excellence in Life Support Award

 The ELSO Excellence in Life Support Award recognizes ECLS programs worldwide that distinguish themselves by having processes, procedures and systems in place that promote excellence and exceptional care in extracorporeal membrane oxygenation.
 ELSO’s goal is to recognize and honor ECLS programs that reach the highest level of performance, innovation, satisfaction and quality.

 Ranked Among the Best in the Nation